 1. Processes

-A process contains one or more threads.
-It holds information that is common for all of its threads.
-Each process has a main thread and can have multiple child threads.
+A process contains one or more tasks.
+It holds information that is common for all of its tasks.
+Each process has a main task and can have multiple child tasks.

-A process itself has no id, it is identified by the id of its main thread.
+A process itself has no id, it is identified by the id of its main task.

-A thread is a single stream of execution. g_task
+A task is a single stream of execution. g_task

 is the data structure

-Threads running in kernel-level only have one stack, user-space threads have an additional stack that is used during interrupt handling.
+Tasks running in kernel-level only have one stack, user-space tasks have an additional stack that is used during interrupt handling.
 The stack section describes how these stacks are handled.

 2.1.
 Types